Digital Download Disclaimer:

 Our method: Blend this tradition in your own existing traditions.
 Party favor for a family gathering or annual Christmas party, extra tasty decorations magically appear on Christmas morning, or dance around the tree by candlelight while munching away.

-Each sheet contains four paper cones and handles, printed dual sided on heavy matte paper, that simply need to be cut, glued, and filled with wildflowers or a few blooms from the garden.
+Needs to be cut, glued, and filled with wildflowers or a few blooms from the garden.
 They are perfect to hang on a door handle and simply remind someone that they are loved.